Germany to launch study probing racism among police | DW | 11.06.2020

 Germany's doorstep

-The move comes just days after the ruling coalition lawmaker Saskia Esken, one of the co-leaders of the left-leaning SPD party, claimed there was "latent racism in the ranks of security forces."
+The move comes just days after Saskia Esken, one of the co-leaders of the left-leaning SPD party, claimed there was "latent racism in the ranks of security forces."

 Read more: Merkel meets new SPD leaders amid coalition tensions